 Gianluca Tramutola designed also the custom-made cor-ten steel urban furniture which adds a new contemporary layer in a place of relevant cultural and historical value.

-The trees and shrubs are provided with corten steel botanical identification labels enhancing the educational function of the garden.
+The plants and trees of the orchard and the several collections are provided with corten steel botanical identification labels enhancing the educational function of the garden.

 The Library of Trees Park (Parco La biblioteca degli alberi), Milan (Italy) – A new multifunctional public park in the urban transformation area of Porta Nuova in central Milan.
 The park acts as a new contemporary form of botanical garden with the use of three design tools: the web of linear paths, the “circular forests” and the irregular fields.
 Together they make up a living mosaic of collections of plants and trees with several leisure and cultural functions – masterplan design and definitive research on trees, collaboration for the project by Inside Outside Petra Blaisse – completed